Manure Management for Dairy Farms

 This guideline describes the concept and the design of gravity flow gutter for manure removal in dairy barns.

-This guideline presents various ways to reduce or eliminate odor from dairy manure and other sources on dairy farms.
+This guideline presents various ways to reduce or eliminate odor from dairy manure and other sources of odors on dairy farms.

 This guideline raises a wide range of questions-from mundane to complex-regarding what issues need to be addressed when considering a dairy complex.